Frequently Asked Questions

 It’s not a “show” in a traditional sense.
 All the artists together are collectively curating the contents.
 You show your work by taking someone else’s work out of the gallery.
 The gallery is locked, so you’ll need to know the access code for the keypad.

 How do I get the access code for the Tiny Gallery?

 At the Tiny Gallery, use your phone to access our Access Code Request form.
-There’s a different code for each gallery, so be sure you’re requesting the code for the gallery you’re using.
+Or, if you’re ready now, just follow the instructions under “KIOSK ART START HERE.”

 Why do I need a Gmail account to fill out the form?

 Do you like free stuff?
 We do too.
 Google Forms is free.
-By using Google Forms, we are able to offer you the service for free, as well.
+Using Google Forms is just one of the ways we are able to offer you the Tiny Galleries service for free.

 How do I put my art into the Tiny Gallery?